Fire concern prompts stop-sale, US recall for 2019-2020 Hyundai Kona Electric

 Although there have been no reported fires in the U.S., a number of fires in other markets have prompted an investigation that started in 2019.
 Then, after three separate Kona Electric models that were parked—each with a full state of charge—caught fire in Korea.
 An incident in Europe, where Hyundai has been making the Kona Electric more widely available, and two in Canada met the same description in 2019, while through October 2020 the automaker notes another seven reports globally.

-A report from the Korea Times earlier this month reported that a South Korean investigation made seemingly conflicting statements about the location of the alleged flaw—both referring to it as a manufacturing flaw in the cells, but also noting “electric problems in the battery pack assembly.”
+A report from the Korea Times earlier this month noted that a South Korean investigation made seemingly conflicting statements about the location of the alleged flaw—both referring to it as a manufacturing flaw in the cells, but also suggesting “electric problems in the battery pack assembly.”

 There are about 77,000 Kona Electric vehicles worldwide, according to that report.